 Back to the paint, what do you think?
 Is the purple good/bad?
 Is my sense that it isn’t right enough to abandon veiled violet and find a new color?
 A different purple or a different color?
 So many questions!
 Let me know your thoughts.

 If you follow my on Instagram you probably saw some pictures of the dining room go by.
 I painted the dining room with the help of https://indexpainting.com.au/ and it looks fantastic!
 We used every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.

 It looks great in the room.
 It isn’t too green or too tan.
 It’s one of my new favorite colors though online it looks like a standard Beige.
 If you’re liking how my room was renovated check this Builder kew that very patiently gave us ideas and helped us making it look prettier than before.

-I also used Glidden Paint for the first time and I must say it is quite nice.
+Our Painting services company used Glidden Paint and I must say it is quite nice.
 You still need 2 coats (people say better paint only needs one coat but I’ve never found it to be true).
 The real benefit is in the cutting in.
 With a brush you really only need one coat whereas with the Behr paint, you really have to go over your cut-ins twice to get rid of the brush-marks.
 I’m a convert to the Glidden camp.

 The color really is lovely with the chestnut tone of the paneling.
 I’m really excited about seeing these rooms come together so quickly!